 Roger Moore isn’t the best Bond but he’s the most fun.
 He’s also the most generous, willing to do anything to ensure everybody has a good time.
 Dress up as a clown?
 No problem.
 Fight a midget?
 Of course.
 Drive a gondolier through the streets of Venice?
 If you must.
 Roger is happy to do stuff all the other Bonds would deem beneath them.
 He’s willing to play the fool.
 His biggest problem is his greatest strength.

 Most of the James Bonds wouldn’t be much gas at parties.
 Connery spends the night gambling, and won’t bother talking to you unless you are either a beautiful woman or perceived threat.
-Lazenby cracks a few weak jokes and ends up cleaning sick from the toilets because he’s too damn nice to say no. Dalton leaves early.
-Brosnan is charming yet a little tortured, wincing slightly when you mention a trusted friend or slag off Paris Hilton.
+Lazenby cracks a few weak jokes and ends up cleaning puke from the toilets because he’s too damn nice to say no. Dalton leaves early.
+Brosnan is charming yet a little tortured, wincing slightly when you mention a trusted friend.
 Craig is curt and always seems on the verge of killing you.